 University of Washington

 I called the University of Washington to ask whether they require all ACT scores or not.
 Here's what they said:

 "We request you send all scores from the SAT exams.
 We recommend you send all of your ACT scores.
 On our website it does not specify that you send all ACT scores, so you can just send one."

 How to Find the ACT Score Policy for Any College: 3 Steps

 Our list above doesn't include every single college that requires all ACT scores.
 So how can you find out whether a school you're interested in applying to requires your entire ACT testing history?
 Let's go through the process together, step by step.

 First, check to see whether the school is on the all SAT scores list.
 If it is, it's very likely that it'll also require all ACT scores.
 You can still look up the school even if it's not on the list.
 Just note that it's probable that if a school doesn't require all SAT scores, neither will it require all ACT scores.

-For example, I'm searching for the ACT score policy at Amherst College.
-They did not appear on the list of schools that require all SAT scores, so I don't expect them to require all ACT scores either.
+For example, say I'm searching for the ACT score policy at Amherst College.
+The school does not appear on the list of schools that require all SAT scores, so I don't expect them to require all ACT scores either.